jipolanco/NonuniformFFTs.jl/docs/src/index.md

 If the points are uniformly distributed in ``[0, 2π)``, i.e. ``x_j = 2π (j - 1) / M``, then these
 definitions exactly correspond to the [forward and backward DFTs](http://fftw.org/fftw3_doc/The-1d-Discrete-Fourier-Transform-_0028DFT_0029.html) computed by FFTW.
-Note in particular that the type-1 transform is not normalised.
-In applications, one usually wants to normalise the obtained Fourier coefficients by the size ``N`` of the transform (see examples below).

 ### Ordering of data in frequency space